 Knowledge Assessment Methods GMP Demonstrate knowledge of the principles of medical ethics 6,8 1 Outline and follow the guidance given by the GMC on confidentiality.
-Define the provisions of the Data Protection Act and Freedom of Information Act (6),(7),8 1 Define the role of the Caldicott Guardian within an institution and outline the process of attaining Caldicott approval for audit or research (6),(7),8 1 Outline the procedures for seeking a patient's consent for disclosure of identifiable information 6,7 1,2 Outline situations where patient consent, while desirable, is not required for disclosure e.g. public interest 6,7,8 1,2,3,4 Recognise the problems posed by disclosure in the public interest, without patient's consent (6),(7),8 1,2,3,4 Recognise the factors influencing ethical decision making: religion, moral beliefs, cultural practices (6),(7),8 1 Outline the principles of the Mental Capacity Act (6) 1,2,3,4 Skills Use and share information with the highest regard for confidentiality, and encourage such behaviour in other members of the team 6,7,8 1,2,3,4 Use and promote strategies to ensure confidentiality is maintained e.g. anonymisation (6),(7),8 1,2,4 Counsel patients on the need for information distribution within members of the immediate healthcare team 7,8 1,2,3,4 Counsel patients, family, carers and advocates tactfully and effectively when making important decisions regarding treatment 8 1,2,3,4 Behaviours Encourage ethical reflection in others (6),(7),8 1,2,3 Show willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality (6),(7),8 1,2,3,4 Respect patient's requests for information not to be shared, unless this puts the patient or others at risk of harm 7,8 1,2,3,4 Show willingness to share information about their care with patients, unless they have expressed a wish not to receive such information 7,8 1,2,3,4 Show willingness to seek the opinion of others when making important decisions regarding treatment 7,8 1,2,3 confidentiality adhering to the addition to guidance given by the highest regard for
+Define the provisions of the Data Protection Act and Freedom of Information Act (6),(7),8 1 Define the role of the Caldicott Guardian within an institution and outline the process of attaining Caldicott approval for audit or research (6),(7),8 1 Outline the procedures for seeking a patient's consent for disclosure of identifiable information 6,7 1,2 Outline situations where patient consent, while desirable, is not required for disclosure e.g. public interest 6,7,8 1,2,3,4 Recognise the problems posed by disclosure in the public interest, without patient's consent (6),(7),8 1,2,3,4 Recognise the factors influencing ethical decision making: religion, moral beliefs, cultural practices (6),(7),8 1 Outline the principles of the Mental Capacity Act (6) 1,2,3,4 Skills Use and share information with the highest regard for confidentiality, and encourage such behaviour in other members of the team 6,7,8 1,2,3,4 Use and promote strategies to ensure confidentiality is maintained e.g. anonymisation (6),(7),8 1,2,4 Counsel patients on the need for information distribution within members of the immediate healthcare team 7,8 1,2,3,4 Counsel patients, family, carers and advocates tactfully and effectively when making important decisions regarding treatment 8 1,2,3,4 Behaviours Encourage ethical reflection in others (6),(7),8 1,2,3 Show willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality (6),(7),8 1,2,3,4 Respect patient's requests for information not to be shared, unless this puts the patient or others at risk of harm 7,8 1,2,3,4 Show willingness to share information about their care with patients, unless they have expressed a wish not to receive such information 7,8 1,2,3,4 Show willingness to seek the opinion of others when making important decisions regarding treatment 7,8 1,2,3

-GMC

-Freedom of Information Act in

-Data Protection Act and

-Use and share information with

-Counsel patients on the need for information distribution within members of the immediate healthcare team and seek patients' consent for disclosure of identifiable information

-Able to assume a full role in making and implementing important decisions regarding treatment

-Define the role of the Caldicott Guardian within an institution, and outline the process of attaining Caldicott approval for audit or research

-Familiarity with the principles of the Mental Capacity Act

-Participate in discussions concerning important decisions regarding treatment
+Descriptors Core Level 1 Level 2 Use and share information with the highest regard for confidentiality adhering to the Data Protection Act and Freedom of Information Act in addition to guidance given by GMC Counsel patients on the need for information distribution within members of the immediate healthcare team and seek patients' consent for disclosure of identifiable information Able to assume a full role in making and implementing important decisions regarding treatment Define the role of the Caldicott Guardian within an institution, and outline the process of attaining Caldicott approval for audit or research Familiarity with the principles of the Mental Capacity Act Participate in discussions concerning important decisions regarding treatment